 - Cultural Background

 - Immigration Status

-- Develop district guidelines that will assist Language Proficiency Assessment Committee's (LPAC) to be more productive to ensure the fulfillment of the potential impact of quality of learning for our English Language Learner (ELL) students;
+- Develop district guidelines that will assist Language Proficiency Assessment Committee's (LPAC) to be more productive to ensure the fulfillment of the potential impact of quality of learning for our English Language Learner (EL) students;

 - Enhance ESOL courses at the secondary level to be a more meaningful language literacy development course;